Ph.D Student, Geography

 Peaceful roadblocks in La Puya held by the communities San Jose del Golfo and San Pedro Ayumpac.

 While in Canada, Pedersen continues to seek ways to serve the cause.
 As a member of the Guatemala/Canada Solidarity Network, she does public speaking engagements whenever possible on campus, at local rotary clubs, and in other venues.
 From her office in Mackintosh-Corry Hall, Room D316, Pedersen also sells delicious Guatemalan coffee whose proceeds go to support Campesino farmers.
 In her spare time, when she’s not helping to adjudicate ethics applications on her unit Research Ethics Board (REB) or spearheading local Graduate student rights initiatives, Pedersen is also improving her Spanish by taking language courses at St. Lawrence College.
-You can find out more about Pedersen’s current research by visiting her profile on the Geography Department website and by tuning in to an upcoming broadcast of Curiosity Driven (You can also listen to a preview of the interview).
+You can find out more about Pedersen’s current research by tuning in to an upcoming broadcast of Curiosity Driven (You can also listen to a preview of the interview).